zenlunatik/parasol/README.md

 A database interface generator written in Python

-This script generates a c++ interface and implementations for DB operations.
+This tool generates C++ interface and implementations for DB operations.

-Create a schema in XML.
+First, you need to create a schema in XML.

-Next, Feed it to parasol and optionally have it generate an iterator, create, read, update and delete interface.
+Next, Feed it to parasol and optionally have it generate an iterator, create, read, update or delete interfaces.

-The interface classes are generated along with associated factories to generate implementation objects.
+The interface classes are generated along with associated factories and implementation classes.

 Here is an example: